h12w/teff/spec.md

 Introduction
 ------------
-TFF (Test Friendly Format) is an extensible data format with testing purpose in mind. it is easy to read, compare and write manually.
+TEFF (TEst Friendly Format) is an extensible data format with testing purpose in mind. it is easy to read, compare and write manually.

 In general, the format of represents a tree.
 Each node of the tree is a string